neev-ahuja/ecommerce-springboot-react/README.md

 ```bash
 npm run dev
 ```
-The frontend will be accessible at `http://localhost:5173` (default Vite port).
+The frontend will be accessible at `http://localhost:5173` (default port).

 ## 📂 Project Structure